-Before a potential crash that can fatally injured your BLtouch, there are 3 things you need to do before pressing the "Auto Home" button to test your BLtouch out.
+Before a potential crash that can fatally injure your BLtouch, there are 3 things you need to do before pressing the "Auto Home" button to test your BLtouch out.

 a.
 Keep your hands very near the wall socket/ power supply.
 If your BLtouch crashes for whatever reasons, you can be quick to react.

 b.
 Ensure your X Gantry is high enough.
 At least 100mm away from the Bed so you have enough time to react.

 c.
 It may not work the first time.
 As I said, this can get confusing but be patient.
 We will help you get there.